Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | *Mystic*
     | *Flavor prefix: "Pious"*

-    *Typically only available to characters who revere a deity of their choice.*
+    *Typically only available to characters who revere a specific deity, especially those willing to do its bidding.*

-    The Apostle chooses a deity from a wide list of *charitable, cryptic, or cruel* gods.
-Unlike other paths, the Apostle's list of learnable spells hinges entirely on each individual deity, as they feature their own spell lists.
-Drawing from Shards of Chaos, the Apostle has unique rank traits which may affect certain spells with a *faith modifier*, or change damage types to holy.
+    The Apostle chooses a deity from a wide list of *charitable, cryptic, or cruel* figures.
+Unlike other mystic paths, the Apostle's list of learnable spells hinges entirely on each individual deity, as they feature their own spell lists.
+The Apostle has unique rank traits which may affect certain spells with a *faith modifier*, or change damage types to holy.
 Doing things aligning with your deity grants +1, while angering them costs -1.
 This resets every rest.
 Maybe add Apostle-unique spells for each deity as well, in much smaller numbers?

   .. tab-item:: Example Deity?